PyPSA/pypsa-eur/doc/index.rst

 Electricity network: nodal.

-Electricity demand: nodal, distributed in each country based on population and GDP.
+Electricity demand: nodal, distributed in each country based on population, GDP and location of industrial facilities.

 Building heating demand: nodal, distributed in each country based on population.

-Industry demand: nodal, distributed in each country based on population (will be corrected to real locations of industry, see github issue).
+Industry demand: nodal, distributed in each country based on locations of industry from `HotMaps database <https://gitlab.com/hotmaps/industrial_sites/industrial_sites_Industrial_Database>`_.

 Hydrogen network: nodal.

-Methane network: copper-plated for Europe, since future demand is so low and no bottlenecks are expected.
+Methane network: single node for Europe, since future demand is so low and no bottlenecks are expected.

-Solid biomass: copper-plated until transport costs can be incorporated.
+Solid biomass:  single node for Europe, until transport costs can be incorporated.

-CO2: copper-plated (but a transport and storage cost is added for sequestered CO2).
+CO2:  single node for Europe, but a transport and storage cost is added for sequestered CO2.

-Liquid hydrocarbons: copper-plated since transport costs are low.
+Liquid hydrocarbons:  single node for Europe, since transport costs are low.